M

 Qualifying for online teaching jobs

-What certificate do I need to teach kids?
+What certificate do I need to teach English to children?

-Trainees who add this kind of targeted training will also complete more total hours of TEFL certification, thus surpassing the minimum hours required to qualify for most jobs and becoming a more attractive candidate!
+Trainees who complete this kind of targeted training will also add more total hours to their TEFL certification, helping them surpass the minimum hours required to qualify for most jobs and become more attractive candidates.

-How do I start teaching English for beginners?
+How do I start teaching English to beginner-level kids?

-You may be wondering how you can teach English to children if they are total beginners and don’t speak any English.
-This can be an intimidating idea for new teachers!
-However, it’s important to note that for most jobs at language schools, TEFL/TESOL teachers are unlikely to be assigned to work with complete beginners if the teacher has limited knowledge of the local language.
+You may be wondering how to teach English to children if they are total beginners and don’t speak any English.
+This idea can feel intimidating for new teachers!
+However, it’s important to note that, for most jobs at language schools, TEFL/TESOL teachers are unlikely to be assigned to work with complete beginners if they have limited knowledge of the local language.

-Likewise, in K-12 classrooms of true beginner-level students, teachers who don’t speak the students’ first language (L1) typically work alongside a local teacher, as an assistant.
-This can be a great way to learn from an experienced teacher and watch their tried-and-true techniques.
+Likewise, in K-12 classrooms of true beginner-level students, teachers who don’t speak the students’ first language (L1) typically work alongside a local teacher as an assistant.
+This setup can be a great way to learn from an experienced teacher and watch their tried-and-true techniques.

-However, in some instances, such as when teaching in a classroom of students with multiple native languages or when teaching for a school that uses immersion learning, you may be assigned to beginners despite having no knowledge of their L1.
-Though that thought may seem scary at first, it’s actually easier than you think if you use appropriate teaching techniques such as TPR (total physical response), props, realia, photographs, and illustrations.
+However, in some instances, such as when you teach a classroom of students with multiple native languages or teach in a school that uses immersion learning, you may be assigned to beginners despite having no knowledge of their L1.
+Although that thought may seem scary at first, it’s actually easier than you think if you use appropriate teaching techniques such as TPR (total physical response), props, realia, photographs, and illustrations.

 You’d be surprised how much you can get students to understand just by acting out what you’re saying and keeping phrases short and simple.

-What are the basic techniques for teaching English to young learners?
+What are the most effective techniques for teaching English to young learners?

 Young learners present teachers with a number of unique opportunities for creativity and engagement in the classroom.
 Check out some popular techniques below.